web2solutions/voodux/docs/README.md

 # awf - Agnostic Web Foundation

+## Summary

 The proposal is about to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most common types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.

 It provides a underlying architecture offering resources like:

-- Generic `Data Schema` and `Data Model` driven design
+- Generic `Data Schema` and `Data Model` driven design.
+Use the Mongoose implementation to define models.
+Same model can both run on client and server.
-- A proxy like `Data API` supporting different transports
+- A proxy like `Data Entity API` supporting different data transports
-- `Data Schema` generators leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
-- CRUD interfaces generators targeting React, Vue, DHTMLX and jQwidgets and leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
+- Complete boilerplate for software testing.
+- Complete boilerplate for software documentation.
-- Enforced Data Modeling and Data Entities driven design
+- Enforced Entity Relatioship and Data Entities design
 - Application session
 - Realtime Data Sync
 - Plugin based `Data Transport` to give you the freedom to back your web software with any kind of `back end technology`
 - `Trully multi threaded` architecture by leveraging web workers.
 Web applications are originally single threaded applications.
 - 100% offline capable applications
 - Asynchronous and `event driven` architecture.
+- `Data Schema` generators leveraging OpenAPI speficiations (Swagger) as declarative metadata standard
+- CRUD interfaces generators targeting React, Vue, DHTMLX and jQwidgets and leveraging OpenAPI speficiations (Swagger) as declarative metadata standard

+## What it does not?

+- It does not replace Redux, Mobx or Vuex.
+- It does not cares about how you manage your application state
+- It does not cares about which framework for `project standards` you use.
+Vue, React ...
+- It does not cares about the UI framework you use.
+Material UI, Boostrap, Sencha, DHTMLX, Dojo.
-### Code automation tools
+## Code automation tools

 - `npm run test`